QTR-Modding/DynamicTranslationFrameworkSE/README.md

 ## JSON Configuration

-DynamicTranslationFrameworkSE supports loading provider definitions from JSON files located under:
+DynamicTranslationFrameworkSE reads provider definitions from JSON files in:

 ```
-Data/SKSE/Plugins/DynamicTranslationFrameworkSE/
+Data/SKSE/Plugins/DynamicTranslationFramework/
 ```

-The loader recursively scans this folder and all subfolders for `.json` files.
+Files are loaded from the top level of this directory (subfolders are **not** scanned).
+The parsing logic uses the [CLibUtilsQTR](https://github.com/QTR-Modding/CLibUtilsQTR) preset helpers that back the `Presets::Field` types in `ConfigEntryBlock`.

 ### JSON Schema